Anne Elvebakk

-Anne Elisabeth Elvebakk, married Linn (born 10 May 1966) is a former biathlete from Norway, born in Voss.
+Anne Elisabeth Elvebakk, married Linn (born 10 May 1966) is a former biathlete from Norway, born in Voss Municipality.
 She has received twelve World championship medals, among others the gold medals of the 10 km individual event in 1988, the 7.5 km sprint events in 1989 and 1990.
 In 1988 she won the overall Biathlon World Cup.
 She represented the club Voss SL.